ESAT Chemistry: Revision Notes

 Sometimes testedC6.7

-This topic explains how the four main types of chemical structure (ionic, simple molecular, giant covalent, metallic) arise from bonding and how these structures directly determine a substance's physical properties, especially its melting point and electrical conductivity.
+The four main types of chemical structure (ionic, simple molecular, giant covalent, metallic) arise from bonding and directly determine a substance's physical properties, especially its melting point and electrical conductivity.

 Revise this topic ›Group chemistry